 An Olympic pioneer who revolutionized hurdling with a straight-leg technique and became the first athlete to win four individual golds at a single Games.

-Alvin Kraenzlein didn't just win races; he changed how they were run.
-At the 1900 Paris Olympics, a meet so chaotic it included events like live pigeon shooting, Kraenzlein authored a masterpiece of efficiency.
-Over three days, he captured four individual gold medals—in the 60 meters, 110-meter hurdles, 200-meter hurdles, and the long jump—a feat of singular versatility no track athlete has matched since.
-His legacy, however, is cemented not just by the medals but by his innovation.
-He discarded the conventional practice of tucking the lead leg and instead pioneered the 'straight-leg' hurdling technique, allowing for a faster, smoother clearance that became the standard for all future generations.
-A fierce competitor and a student of biomechanics before the term existed, Kraenzlein's brief but brilliant competitive career fundamentally shaped modern track and field.
+Alvin Kraenzlein captured four individual gold medals at the 1900 Paris Olympics—in the 60 meters, 110-meter hurdles, 200-meter hurdles, and the long jump—a feat of singular versatility no track athlete has matched since.
+The meet was chaotic, including events like live pigeon shooting.
+Kraenzlein's legacy, however, rests on his innovation.
+He discarded the conventional practice of tucking the lead leg and pioneered the 'straight-leg' hurdling technique, allowing faster, smoother clearance that became the standard for all future generations.
+A fierce competitor and a student of biomechanics before the term existed, his brief but brilliant competitive career fundamentally shaped modern track and field.

 1860–1882